PawaraGunawardena/student-attendance-marker/README.md

 ## Sasip Attendance Marker
 This is developed for a client company which is an educatonal institute in Sri Lanka known as Sasip Institute.
-This is a standalone desktop application with an embedded SQLite database.
+Solution is a standalone desktop application with an embedded SQLite database.
 System deployed successfully after several iterative version releases.
 Institute used the system as an internal software for students' attendance management.
+System can make up-to 10 queries per millisecond as requested by the system users.

 #### Language:
 	* c#